 Ecommerce store owners populate their stores with a variety of products and product options with the goal of capturing a large market share and catering to the increased demand for online shopping.
 But providing too many options for a particular type of product is not the best way to make sales.
-Actually, too many options can paralyze your customers.
+Actually, too many options can paralyze your customers, creating choice paralysis.

 According to the book The Paradox of Choice, freedom of choice is crucial for shoppers but having too many options can create choice paralysis.
 This “paralysis” occurs when customers are so overwhelmed by options that they don’t know where to start.
 They may not be comfortable making comparisons, let alone choosing a product to buy.
 It might even make them drop off your website.

 You can help reduce shoppers’ anxiety about what choice to make simply by reducing the number of choices to something easily manageable.

 According to an article on Insider, people have an affinity for groups of three.
 For example, we award prizes to winners in first, second, and third place.
 Designers and artists often use the rule of thirds to create a pleasing composition.
 In marketing, there are frequently three price points, three flavors, and so on.